carlosaml500/rhce8env/README.md

     - Vagrant Plugin - `vagrant plugin install vagrant-guest_ansible`
 - [Install the Latest Version of Virtualbox](https://www.virtualbox.org/wiki/Downloads) (`brew cask install VirtualBox`)
     - Virtual Box Extension Pack (`brew cask install virtualbox-extension-pack`)
+    - NOTE: so far box only supports virtualbox 7.0, it will fail if you have 7.1.
+Remember to install 7.0 extensions.

 ##### Once the above software is installed.
 Do the following if you're running the environment on Mac:
 1. Create a separate `~/bin` directory and `cd` to it.
 (The directory doesn't have to be ~/bin, it can be anything you want.)